glass-earth/glass-earth/AstronomersAndroid/README.md

 ## Introduction

+Controller App allows teacher to control the whole system, join channel, select lesson and graph, open web app for students.

-The controller connected to center server via TCP Port (default 50505).
+The controller connected to center-server via TCP Port (default 50505).
 It implements Glass Earth controlling protocol based on JSON.

 **The protocol is used in hackathon event only and is supposed to change in future.**